DrNotThatEvil/PyDuaRGB/docs/animation_queue_behaviour.md

 # How the animation queue works
 As stated earlier PyDuaRGB is designed with ledstrips in mind.
-The `AnimationQueue` is a implementation desgined to work with some the quirks of ledstrips and provides some useability enhancements over a normal queue.
+The `AnimationQueue` is a implementation designed to work with some the quirks of ledstrips and provides some usability enhancements over a normal queue.

 ## Quriks of ledstrps